Lent

 Read this article from Anglican Compass to learn more about why we, as Anglicans, continue to practice and honor Lent today.

-Participate in Lent with us
+Participate in Lent

 Join us in service at Feed My Starving Children during Lent!
 This is a fun way to serve together and grow in community with others from Cross.
 Everyone at Cross is welcome to join us.
 Children need to be at least 5 years old.